Nutriadmin/hipaa-policies/source/sections/07-systems_access_policy.md

      * User identities must be verified prior to granting access to new accounts.
      * Identity verification must be done in person where possible; for remote employees, identities must be verified over the phone.
      * For new accounts, the method used to verify the user's identity must be recorded on the notes for the task.
     2. The Security Officer or Privacy Officer will grant access to systems as dictated by the employee's job title.
 If additional access is required outside of the minimum necessary to perform job functions, the requester must include a description of why the additional access is required as part of the access request.
-  3. Once the review is completed, the Security Officer or Privacy Officer approves or rejects the User Story.
-If the User Story is rejected, it goes back for further review and documentation.
+    3. Once the review is completed, the Security Officer or Privacy Officer approves or rejects the Task.
+If the Task is rejected, it goes back for further review and documentation.
-  4. If the review is approved, the Security Officer or Privacy Officer then marks the User Story as Closed, adding any pertinent notes required.
+    4. If the review is approved, the Security Officer or Privacy Officer then marks the Task as Done, adding any pertinent notes required.
 The Security Officer or Privacy Officer then grants requested access.
      * New accounts will be created with a temporary secure password that meets all requirements from [§7.12](#7.12-password-management), which must be changed on the initial login.
      * All password exchanges must occur over an authenticated channel.
      * For production systems, access grants are accomplished by adding the appropriate user account to the corresponding LDAP group.